 Ontario Book Publishing Tax Credit

-Effective January 1, 2017, there is an additional fee of $100 for applications that are submitted more than 24 months from the company’s relevant year-end, and there is a fee of $100 for requests for amended Certificates.
+As previously announced, effective January 1, 2017 there is an additional filing fee of $100 applied to applications for Certificates of Eligibility received more than 24 months after the first year-end of the claim.
+As well, there is a fee of $100 for each Amended Certificate requested.

 What Is It?

 The Ontario Book Publishing Tax Credit (OBPTC) is a refundable tax credit, based upon eligible Ontario pre-press, printing and marketing expenditures incurred by a qualifying corporation with respect to eligible book publishing activities, as well as expenses related to publishing an electronic or digital version of an eligible literary work.